This article covers:

 |Important: If the Nameserver Information section shows your domain as set to Use Third Party Hosting, the Advanced DNS will only be accessible with your hosting provider.
 Advanced DNS records live on nameservers.
 You will only be able to access the Advanced DNS from within your Basehost account if the name server information for your domain is currently set to Park with Basehost, Forward Domain, or Host with Basehost.|

-To add a CNAME record, click the button to Add New Record.
+To add an MX record, click the button to Add New Record.

-To edit an existing CNAME record, click the Edit button update the Alias and/or Points To fields, as instructed by your hosting service provider.
+To edit an existing MX record, click the Edit button update the Alias and/or Points To field, as instructed by your hosting service provider.

 You can leave the TTL as it is.
+Make sure that under Host field you have your root domain (such as, basehost.com).
 Click the green button to Save.

 |Note: If your domain was already set to Park with Basehost, Forward Domain, or Host with Basehost, these records should take about 1 hour to propagate.
 If your domain was previously set to Use Third Party Hosting, updates can take up to 24-48 hours to propagate worldwide, though we find it's typically much closer to 6-12 hours.|